Budget-Friendly Pergola Designs for Any Backyard

 A pergola can absolutely work in a tight yard — sometimes better than in a bigger one, because the structure defines the space rather than getting lost in it.
 A few layouts that work in compact footprints:

-For more compact layouts that work in tight urban spaces, our roundup of modern pergola design ideas for urban gardens covers a few smaller-footprint variations and material choices that read more contemporary.
+For more compact layouts that work in tight urban spaces, my roundup of modern pergola design ideas for urban gardens covers a few smaller-footprint variations and material choices that read more contemporary.

 Affordable Ways to Style and Decorate Your Pergola